 The name is derived from V – volume, O2 – oxygen, max – maximum.
 It’s expressed either as an absolute rate in litres of oxygen per minute (L/min) or as a relative rate in (for example) millilitres of oxygen per kilogram of body mass per minute (e.g., mL/(kg·min)).
 You are likely to find the latter expression on your fitness tracker or sports watch.

 Essential reading: Top 10 GPS watches for running and training

 Traditional measurements of VO2 max involve running on a treadmill or stationary bike.
 Exercise intensity is progressively increased while a mask attached to your face measures ventilation and oxygen and carbon dioxide concentration of the inhaled and exhaled air.
 VO2 max is reached when oxygen consumption remains at a steady state despite an increase in workload, i.e. when you are exhausted.

 Anyone who’s ever had their VO2 max tested in a traditional lab setting can tell you that it’s not the most pleasurable experience.
 Thankfully, this can now be done with less effort and discomfort.
 The results aren’t going to be as accurate as those you’d get from a laboratory test, but they represent pretty decent estimates.

-This requires you to run for at least 10 minutes, ideally with a device that also tracks GPS.
+This requires you to run for at least 10 minutes.
+Typically, it is required that you do this with a device that also tracks GPS.
 You may need to go on several runs that are at least 10 minutes for a more precise score.
 It is believed that this method can achieve 95% accuracy compared to lab tests.
 When measuring, you also need to make sure that you run on flat terrains, as your score may be distorted if you are running uphill or downhill.